medizininformatik-initiative/fts-next/docs/configuration/server.md

   * When client authentication is set to `need`, the health check must include a valid client certificate (via wget `--certificate` and `--private-key`) to successfully authenticate with the server.
 For `want` mode, client certificates are optional for health checks.

+* **Reverse Proxy**:
+  * If the agent runs behind a reverse proxy `forward-headers-strategy: framework` is necessary for the correct construction of links.

 ## References